 Midsemester Evaluation (midsemester student evaluations of course and instructor)

 The internal midsemester evaluation is an unofficial opportunity for you to gauge how your course is progressing – are your students learning what you thought they were learning and do they have any constructive feedback on making improvements?
 Collecting midsemester evaluations also reduces any surprises in your end of semester evaluations.

 The midsemester evaluation is strongly recommended for all Silberman faculty and adjuncts, however, the results are only for you.
 You decide if you want to share this information with your chair or your students.

 The midsemester evaluation form is located in SSSW Faculty & Staff Organization site on Blackboard.
 You can also email Ingrid Kalemi (email@example.com ) for a copy.

 Teacher Evaluations (end of semester student evaluations of course and instructor)

 At the end of each semester, students are asked to complete teacher evaluation forms.
 The primary purpose is for you to learn about the student experience in your course and reflect on how you may change the course for future semesters.

 For information on teacher evaluations (e.g. where to access evaluations/what to tell students), please download this document.

 MSW Program Evaluation

 In an effort to continuously improve our MSW Program, we ask that you complete an assessment for each student in your Foundation and/or Advanced course.
-This assessment is linked to CSWE core competencies and practice behaviors.
-Please review this short video tutorial to learn how to access and complete the assessment.
-Once you have completed it, please notify Deepa Rao-Sisario (firstname.lastname@example.org).
+This assessment is linked to CSWE core competencies and practice behaviors and will be emailed to you shortly before each semester ends.